The XRP Ledger Consensus Process

 The set of transactions included in a ledger instance are recorded in that ledger and allow auditability of the XRP Ledger history.
 If an account balance is different in ledger N+1 than it was in ledger N, then ledger N+1 contains the transaction(s) responsible for the change.

 Transactions that appear in a validated ledger may have succeeded in changing the ledger, or may have been processed without doing the requested action.
-Successful transactions will have the tesSUCCESS result code which indicates the requested changes are applied to the ledger and a fee was claimed.
+Successful transactions have the tesSUCCESS result code which indicates the requested changes are applied to the ledger and a fee was claimed.
 Other transactions in the ledger have tec class result codes, which indicate transactions that only claim a fee and perform no other changes 2.

 Transactions of the tec class are included with the ledger because they change an account balance when claiming a fee.